gcalderone/SortMerge.jl/README.md

 - the index of the first element to be compared;
 - the index of the second element to be compared;

 and must return a boolean value: `true` if the first element is smaller than the second, `false` otherwise.
-The `sortmerge` accepts these functions through the `lt1`, `lt2` keywords, to sort the first and second array respectively.
+The `sortmerge` accepts these functions through the `lt1`, `lt2` keywords, to sort the first and second container respectively.

 ### Custom matching function